 We will start by saying if you don’t own a Davis weather station, the Davis AirLink air quality monitor might not be your best option.
-However, if you do, and have already upgraded to the new WeatherLink Live access point, then it’s a fantastic deal.
+However, if you do, and have already upgraded to the new WeatherLink Live access point, it’s a fantastic deal.

 The AirLink is one of the top-tier indoor air quality monitors on the market right now, hands down (and did we tell you it can measure outdoor air quality, too?).
 We expected high quality given Davis’s reputation, and that’s what we got.

 The AirLink is one of the few air quality monitors that can monitor particulate matter down to one micrometer in diameter, especially dangerous to you since the particles are so small.
 But it also monitors PM2.5 (2.5 micrometers) and PM10 (10 micrometers) that most other monitors measure, which are two different sizes of particles that health experts say are equally dangerous to your lungs.